 Latest news from HAFSA

-If you are keen to visit Palestine at a different time then Travel2Palestine is an option.
+If you are keen to visit Palestine at a different time then Travel2Palestine, Amos Travel and Green Olive Tours are options to consider.

 - Mapping Palestine: An online exhibition: The majority of British people today do not know about Britain’s colonial role in Palestine and its impact on the current reality.
 This is one of the key reasons why some people are simply unaware of this issue.
 The Balfour Project launched its first ever virtual art exhibition exploring the theme of mapping in order to raise awareness of the ongoing occupation and pressure the British Government to take responsibility for their historic role.
 Click here to learn more.